 Earnout Liability

 Fair Value as of December 31, 2022 \$ 18

 Change in the fair value included in other expense 764

 Fair Value as of March 31, 2023 \$ 782

 Change in the fair value included in other income (420)

 Fair Value as of June 30, 2023 \$ 362

+Change in the fair value included in other income (334)

+Fair Value as of September 30, 2023 \$ 28

+=

 Fair Value as of December 31, 2023 \$

 Change in the fair value included in other expense 20

 Fair Value as of March 31, 2024 \$ 20

 Change in the fair value included in other expense

 Fair Value as of June 30, 2024 \$ 20

+Change in the fair value included in other income (20)

+Fair Value as of September 30, 2024 \$

-The estimated fair value of the earnout liability is determined using a Monte Carlo simulation model, which uses a distribution of potential outcomes on a monthly basis over the earnout period prioritizing the most reliable information available.
-The assumptions utilized in the calculation are based on the achievement of certain stock price milestones, including the Company's current common stock price, expected volatility, risk-free rate and expected term.
-The estimates of fair value are uncertain and changes in any of the estimated inputs used as of the date of this report could have resulted in significant adjustments to the fair value.
+The estimated fair value of the earnout liability was determined using a Monte Carlo simulation model, which uses a distribution of potential outcomes on a monthly basis over the earnout period prioritizing the most reliable information available.
+The assumptions utilized in the calculation were based on the achievement of certain stock price milestones, including the Company's current common stock price, expected volatility, risk-free rate and expected term.
+On September 24, 2024, the earnout liability expired and the Earnout Shares (as defined in Note 7) that were previously held in escrow were forfeited and cancelled.